-Testing Types/Issues First Positive/Occurrence Second Positive/Occurrence 4 Reasonable Suspicion No more than ten (10) working days; Referred to Substance Abuse Prevention Coordinator (SAPC), SAPC Recommendation for Treatment ^{1.} Return to Duty Test 2 , Follow-up Testing, Subject to disciplinary action except where substantial mitigating circumstances exist.
+Testing Types/Issues First Positive/Occurrence Second Positive/Occurrence 4 Reasonable Suspicion No more than ten (10) working days; Referred to Substance Abuse Prevention Coordinator (SAPC), SAPC Recommendation for Treatment 1 .
+Return to Duty Test 2 , Follow-up Testing, Subject to disciplinary action except where substantial mitigating circumstances exist.
 3 Will be subject to disciplinary action greater than ten (10) working days up to and including termination except where substantial mitigating circumstances exist.
-Post Accident No more than ten (10) working days; Referred to Substance Abuse Prevention Coordinator (SAPC), SAPC Recommendation for Treatment ^{1.} Return to Duty Test 2 , Follow-up Testing, Subject to disciplinary action except where substantial mitigating circumstances exist.
+Post Accident No more than ten (10) working days; Referred to Substance Abuse Prevention Coordinator (SAPC), SAPC Recommendation for Treatment 1 .
+Return to Duty Test 2 , Follow-up Testing, Subject to disciplinary action except where substantial mitigating circumstances exist.
 4 Will be subject to disciplinary action greater than ten (10) working days up to and including termination except where substantial mitigating circumstances exist.
 Alteration of Specimen ("Substituted," "Adulterated" or "Diluted") Subject to Termination except where substantial mitigating circumstances exist.
 Subject to Termination except where substantial mitigating circumstances exist.
 Refusal to Test No more than 15 working days; Assumption is a positive result; Referred to Substance Abuse Prevention Coordinator (SAPC).
 SAPC Recommendation for Treatment.
-1 Return to Duty Test.
-2 Subject to disciplinary action except where substantial mitigating circumstances exist.
-5 Will be subject to disciplinary action greater than 15 working days up to and including termination except where substantial mitigating circumstances exist.
+Return to Duty Test.
+Subject to disciplinary action except where substantial mitigating circumstances exist.
+Will be subject to disciplinary action greater than 15 working days up to and including termination except where substantial mitigating circumstances exist.

-1: Employee may use accrued but unused leave balances to attend a rehabilitation program.

-2: Employee may not return to work until the SAPC certifies that he or she has completed recommended rehabilitation program and has a negative test prior to returning to full duty.
-The SAPC will be chosen by the City.

-Proposed disciplinary action for a first positive test or Refusal to Test to be no more than 15 working days.
-A second positive test within 3: three (3) years may also result in disciplinary action up to and including termination.

-4: Proposed disciplinary action for Post Accident for a first positive test to be no more than 15 working days.
-A second positive test within three (3) years may result in more severe proposed disciplinary action, up to and including termination.
+- 1: Employee may use accrued but unused leave balances to attend a rehabilitation program. - Employee may not return to work until the SAPC certifies that the employee has completed recommended rehabilitation program and has a negative test prior to returning to full duty.
+The SAPC will be chosen by the City. - Proposed disciplinary action for a first positive test or Refusal to Test to be no more than 15 working days.
+A second positive test within three (3) years may also result in disciplinary action up to and including termination. - 4: Proposed disciplinary action for Post Accident for a first positive test to be no more than 15 working days.
+A second positive test within - three (3) years may result in more severe proposed disciplinary action, up to and including termination.

 Proposed disciplinary action for Alteration of Specimen ("Substituted", "Adulterated", or "Diluted") or Refusal to Test for a first positive or occurrence to be no more than 15 working days.
-A second positive test or occurrence within three years may result in more severe 5: proposed disciplinary action, up to and including termination of employment.
+A second positive test or occurrence within three years may result in more severe proposed disciplinary action, up to and including termination of employment.